shaficse/ML-Assignment-1-Car-Pricing/app/README.md

 # Dash Plotly

-To run this folder, you will need `Docker`, then just run this with
+To run this folder, we will need `Docker`, then just run this with

 ```sh
 docker compose up --build